-The GEX Zero pin header's alternate functions had to match those on the RPi Zero header, so that the existing add-on boards can be used without modifications.
-By inspecting the alternate function tables in the STM32F072 datasheet [61], we found a layout that fulfills this requirement almost perfectly.
-The final assignment is shown in Table 14.1, and the full schematic diagram is attached in Appendix B.
+The GEX Zero pin header's alternate functions should match those on the RPi Zero header, so that the existing add-on boards can be used without modifications.
+By inspecting the alternate function tables in the STM32F072 datasheet [60], we found a layout that fulfills this requirement almost perfectly.
+The final assignment is shown in Table 14.2, and the full schematic diagram is attached in Appendix B.